AI Legal Research & Summarization

 Automation

-- •Basic routing only
+- •Basic keyword search

 Human Does

-- •Final approvals
+- •Final approval of documents

 AI Handles